 The Education Council is an independent governmental advisory body which advises the Minister, Parliament and local authorities.
-The Council provides advice, both solicited and unsolicited, to the Minister of Education, Sciences and Cultural Affairs and the Minister of Economy.
+The Council provides advice, both solicited and unsolicited, to the Minister of Education, Culture and Science.
 Moreover, the Council may be asked for advice by the Dutch upper and lower chambers of parliament.
 Local authorities can call on the Education Council in special cases of local education policy.
 The Education Council Act (of 15 May 1997, Statute Book 220) describes the Council's task in more detail.

 The Education Council Act assigns the Council three tasks.
 Firstly, the Council provides advice - whether solicited or unsolicited - to the Ministers and to both chambers of parliament on education, policy and legislation.
 The Ministers may request advice and recommendations on policy issues or important legislation.
 The Council does not, however, play a reactive role only.
 It also operates as a think tank that provides analyses of current issues and formulates solutions to help develop new policy.